Jbwasse2/Research-on-Swarm-Robotics/meeting-notes/software_meetings.md

 Updates:
 -   part printed!
 Does it work??
+    -   almost!
+Hole for post is too small.
+After drilling, we need a 14/64ths drill bit to make it work.
 -   EngrIT recommends we register devices with IllinoisNet_Guest
     -   I doubt this will work but we can try, just need to get MAC addresses
 -   Electromagnet stuff?